prabhas2002/two-dilated-convolution/README.md

 2) 9.0 for multi threading
 3) 150.0 for GPU implementation.

-for full repository and code visit : link
+for full repository and code visit : https://github.com/Abhishekghosh1998/hpca-assignment-2023

+How to run:

+1)Clone the above github repository

+2)replace  /PartA/header/single_thread.h , /PartA/header/multi_thread.h  and PartB/header/gpu_thread.h files with above files.

+3)running the program and everything can be seen in the readme file of that repository only.